brandonchinn178/mergit/README.md

 ## Configuration

 1. Follow [these instructions][create-github-app] to create a GitHub app.
-    1. **Make sure to set a webhook secret!**
-    1. Set callback URL to `http://localhost:3000/auth/callback`
+    1. Set homepage URL, callback URL, and webhook URL
+    1. Generate a random webhook secret
+    1. Installed only on this account
     1. Permissions:
         * Checks: Read & Write
         * Repository contents: Read & Write